 Goffart, Walter.
 The Narrators of Barbarian History (A.D.550-800): Jordanes, Gregory of Tours, Bede, and Paul the Deacon.
 Princeton, NJ: Princeton University Press, 2005.

 Higham, Nicholas J. and Martin J. Ryan.
 The Anglo-Saxon World.
 New Haven, CT: Yale University Press, 2013.

 Hume, Basil.
 Footprints of the Northern Saints.
 London, UK: Darton, Longman, & Todd, Ltd., 1996.

 Jarrow Hall Anglo Saxon Farm Village and Bede Museum.
 (Note: formerly “Bede’s World” that was closed on Feb.
 12, 2016, reopened under new ownership (Groundwork South Tyneside and Newcastle) in October 2016 as Jarrow Hall.
-According to their website, their full opening will be in April 2017.
+According to their website, their full re-opening began in April 2017.

 Leyser, Henrietta.
 Beda: A Journey Through the Seven Kingdoms in the Age of Bede.
 London: Head of Zeus, 2015.

 Mary-Harting, Henry.
 The Coming of Christianity to Anglo-Saxon England.
 University Park, PA: The University of Pennsylvania Press, 3rd ed.
 1991.